akarnokd/async-enumerable-dotnet/README.md

 ## End-consumers

+- `Consume` - consume the async sequence via a awaitable push interface of `IAsyncConsumer`
 - `FirstTask` - get the very first value of the async sequence
 - `ForEach` - invoke callbacks for each item and for the terminal signals
 - `LastTask` - get the very last value of the sequence